tanvir131020/DLLinjectionAttackDetectionUsingWazuh/README.md

 5️⃣Integrity monitoring in Wazuh
 ---

-I placed the locations of the files in the File Integrity Monitoring Section in ossec.conf
+I placed the location of the hello.txt file in the File Integrity Monitoring Section of ossec.conf in Wazuh Agent(Windows 10)
 ![Image Description](Images/Screenshot_from_2026-06-18_02-10-58.png)

+I wrote something in the hello.txt file
 ![Image Description](Images/Screenshot_from_2026-06-18_01-07-34.png)

+This is the Dashboard of Integrity monitoring of Wazuh
 ![Image Description](Images/Screenshot_from_2026-06-18_01-40-47.png)

+These are the events from the Wazuh Agent(Windows 10) for adding a file(hello.txt) & modification of the file(hello.txt) in the specific folder
 ![Image Description](Images/Screenshot_from_2026-06-18_01-41-05.png)

+To check the hash MD5, SHA1, and SHA256
 ![Image Description](Images/Screenshot_from_2026-06-18_01-42-35.png)

+To check the status of the hello.txt file because I modified it
 ![Image Description](Images/Screenshot_from_2026-06-18_01-42-55.png)

+To check the MD5 hash of the hello.txt file before & after modification
 ![Image Description](Images/Screenshot_from_2026-06-18_01-43-24.png)